Marketionist/testcafe-cucumber-steps/README.md

     > [cucumber.io](https://cucumber.io/docs/cucumber/cucumber-expressions/#custom-parameter-types).

 ## Importing and running with config file
-To make life easier and not to specify all options in CLI command, a `.testcaferc.json` configuration file can be created in root directory to store all settings (pathes to all step definitions and tests should be specified inside the array in `src`):
+To make life easier and not to specify all options in CLI command, a `.testcaferc.json` configuration file can be created in a root directory to store all settings (pathes to all step definitions and tests should be specified inside the array in `src`):
 ```
 {
     "browsers": "chrome",